copernicus-mogley/zkav.club/opportunities/README.md

 ## Gigs (skill networks)

-These are the skill networks we’re building: people we can reach when we need transcription, clips, editing, motion, livestream help, and more.
-(If we don’t have work for your skill right now, we’ll keep your link on file.)
+These are the skill networks we keep warm: people we can reach when we need transcription, clips, editing, motion, livestream help, and more.
+If we don’t have work for your skill right now, we’ll keep your link on file.

 This is the call list for people who want the work to live on.